CPK Insurance

 Any Montana employer with 1 or more employees should request a quote before or as soon as hiring starts.
 That includes healthcare, retail, restaurants, agriculture, and construction businesses that operate with payroll.

 Provide your estimated annual payroll, job duties, class codes, and claims history to multiple carriers active in Montana.
-The state has 240 insurers competing for business, so comparing options can help you match coverage to your workforce.
+Comparing options can help you match coverage to your workforce.

 Claims are filed through the Montana Commissioner of Securities and Insurance.
 Keeping incident details, payroll records, and employee classifications organized can make the process smoother.